-Not every country has PDNS and the referral procedures do depend on where you live.
+Not every country has PDNS and referral procedures depend on where you live.

-If you would like to see a PDNS you should first talk with your doctor who will advise if a PDNS service is available in the country in which you live.
+If you would like to see a PDNS, you should first talk with your doctor who will advise if a PDNS service is available where you live.
 Alternatively, you can contact your national Parkinson’s organisation1,2 who will also be able to help you.